- by Daniel

 But where this one beats it's competitors is with it's battery life.

-As it can run continuously for up to 19 hours at a time, which is more than enough for even the hardest working tradesmen!
+As it can run continuously for between 14 to 35 hours at a time (depending on the battery used), which is more than enough for even the hardest working tradesmen!

-So if you want a compact jobsite radio with great sound that will keep going right through the working day, check out the Makita XRM02W.
+So, if you want a compact jobsite radio with great sound that will keep going right through the working day, check out the Makita XRM06B.